Emergency Resources

 NYFA’s Emergency Resources Directory is a centralized source of information for artists in the United States and its territories.

-Artists who experience personal hardship or who are impacted by a large-scale disaster, or who need funding for a last-minute opportunity, can find critical resources in NYFA’s Emergency Resources Directory.
-Originally housed on the NYFA Source database, these resources are now included on NYFA’s website to ensure ease of access.
-Coupled with the NYFA Source Hotline, this portal works as a centralized repository and a lifeline for artists experiencing both unexpected and long-term, chronic challenges.
+Artists who experience personal hardship or who are impacted by a large-scale disaster, or who need funding for a last-minute opportunity, can find critical resources in this NYFA Emergency Resources Directory.

 CURRENT DISASTER RESOURCES